Sanaelotfi/IFT-6135-Representation-Learning-HW1/README.md

-#  Assignements for "INF8215: Methods and Algorithms for Artificial Intelligence"
+#  Assignments  for "INF8215: Methods and Algorithms for Artificial Intelligence"

 ## Description

-Here are the 3 assignements for the [INF8215: Methods and Algorithms for Artificial Intelligence](https://www.polymtl.ca/etudes/cours/intelligence-artif-methodes-et-algorithmes), taught by Prof. [DANIEL ALOISE
-](https://www.polymtl.ca/expertises/aloise-daniel).
-The content of this course is very similar, and inspired from the content of the [CS 188: Introduction to Artificial Intelligence](http://inst.eecs.berkeley.edu/~cs188/fa19/) at [UC Berkeley](https://www.berkeley.edu/).
+These are the 3 assignments for the [INF8215: Methods and Algorithms for Artificial Intelligence](https://www.polymtl.ca/etudes/cours/intelligence-artif-methodes-et-algorithmes), taught by Prof. [DANIEL ALOISE](https://www.polymtl.ca/expertises/aloise-daniel).
+The content of this course is very similar and inspired from the content of the [CS 188: Introduction to Artificial Intelligence](http://inst.eecs.berkeley.edu/~cs188/fa19/) course at [UC Berkeley](https://www.berkeley.edu/).

 This is a joint work with Théo Moins and Amine Bellahsen.

-## Assignement 1 : search methods [Python]
+## Assignment 1 : search methods [Python]

 Implemented methods: search trees, A* search algorithm and Variable Neighborhood Search (VNS).